RI.gov R.I. Government Agencies | Privacy Policy |

 • Shares breastfeeding benefit information with employees through an internal newsletter and a new employee information packet.

-Women & Infants Hospital of Rhode Island (Bronze 2006)
+Women & Infants Hospital of Rhode Island (Bronze 2006, Gold 2012)

-Women & Infants Hospital of Rhode Island is one of the nation's leading specialty hospitals for women and newborns and is the tenth largest obstetrical service in the country with nearly 10 thousand deliveries per year.
+Women & Infants Hospital of Rhode Island is one of the nation's leading specialty hospitals for women and newborns and is the eighth largest obstetrical service in the country with nearly 10 thousand deliveries per year.

-• Offers work schedule flexibility, a refrigerator for storage of pumped milk, and a hospital grade electric breast pump for employees to use while at work.
+• Offers work schedule flexibility, a refrigerator for storage of pumped milk, and a kit for its employees to use with the pump.